Skip to content

 1. Purpose.

-This Policy (i) establishes the Academic Senate of the University and provides for its membership structure, election of members, election of officers, schedule of meetings and order of Senate business, and authority to promulgate rules of Senate procedures; (ii) establishes the Senate Executive Committee and Senate Personnel and Elections Committee and provides for their membership structure, election of members, and functions generally; and (iii) establishes the other standing committees of the Senate and provides for their membership structure, procedures for elections, and committee functions generally.
+This policy (i) describes the Academic Senate of the university and provides for its authority, membership structure, election of members, election of officers, schedule of meetings and order of Senate business, and authority to promulgate rules of Senate procedures; (ii) establishes the Academic Senate Executive Committee (ASEC) and Senate Personnel and Elections Committee (SPEC) and provides for their membership structure, election of members, and functions generally; and (iii) establishes the other Senate standing committees and provides for their membership structure, procedures for elections, and committee functions generally.

 2. Scope

-This Policy applies to the University of Utah Academic Senate membership and committees.
+This policy applies to the university Academic Senate, including Senate membership and committees.

 2. Definitions